cloudwatt/applications/bundle-jessie-strongswan/README_EN.md

 | floating_ip_link                           | 977f03c4-3a0f-4ead-a588-99c97673b703-84.39.41.55                                    | OS::Nova::FloatingIPAssociation | CREATE_COMPLETE | 2015-12-11T13:04:24Z |
 +--------------------------------------------+-------------------------------------------------------------------------------------+---------------------------------+-----------------+----------------------+```
 ```

-The `start-stack.sh` script is taking care of running the API necessary requests to:

-* start a Debian based instance, pre-provisionned with Strongswan and a part of the configuration.
-* Attach an exposed floating-IP

 ### The light at the end of the tunnel